sushilsridhar/cs-fundamentals/MATH.md

 [a-b]  - including a and b, there are total b-a+1 numbers
 (a-b]  - excluding a and including b, there are total b-a numbers
 (a-b)  - excluding a and b, there are total b-a-1 numbers

+# Euclidean division
+For a/b, a = b * q + r
+where r is remainder and q is quotient, r = a - b * q
+Note: In Java, this work only on positive numbers, for negative number division, check Divide_Without_Operators code in algorithms-ds-java project.

+Remainder = Divident - Divisor * quotient
+Divisor * quotient -> greatest multiple of divisor <= Divident

+100%7 = 100 - 98: 7 * 14
+-40%7 = -40 - (greatest multiple of 7 <=-40 : -42<=40) answer: -40 -(-42) = 2,
+but in Java the answer for -40%7 is: -5, which is wrong,
+to offset: a%b, if a<0, answer = a%b + b

+# % modulus operator - it limits data to a given range
+35%10 = 5
+x%10 = {0-9} in this range
+{-infinity to infinity, any number} % M = {0 - M-1}, in this range